metoppv/improver/doc/source/metadata/Introduction.rst

 string5 / string8
     Just constants used to dimension the character length of the string variable holding zero padded WMO identifier and Met Office identifiers, respectively.

-.. how tied to the code are these identifiers, as they may not be appropiate
-    for other users?

 Variables
 ^^^^^^^^^